SilverFox70/faunadb-connector/README.md

 # FaunaDB Connection

-This contains a basic wrapper class for working with the FaunaDB via the Javascript API.
-This wrapper helps to simplify some of the syntax for basic operations while still exposing the faunaDB package and Fauna Client.
+This is a convenience wrapper class for the basic functionality of the FaunaDB Javascript API.
+This wrapper helps to simplify some of the syntax for these basic operations while still exposing the faunaDB package and Fauna Client.
+You can find more information on the FaunaDB javascript API [here](https://docs.fauna.com/fauna/current/drivers/javascript.html) and basic tutorials [here](https://docs.fauna.com/fauna/current/tutorials/crud).

-## Basic Use
+## Basic use

 To use the wrapper, import it and instantiate with your secret key.
 Using an admin key will allow you full access to actions within your fauna account while using other keys with different permissions or roles may limit what queries may be run.